ibm-cloud-docs/vmwaresolutions/services/juniper_overview.md

 ### High availability
 {: #juniper-overview-specs-ha}

-On management cluster installs, the two vSRX nodes are deployed with DRS rules.
+For installations on the management cluster, the two vSRX nodes are deployed with DRS rules.
 This deployment ensures that the VMs reside on two physically separate hosts and do not migrate, that is, they’re pinned.
 If a host must be replaced or redeployed, you must adjust the preconfigured DRS rules before you can proceed.

 ### Networking
 {: #juniper-overview-specs-network}